José Ignacio Sánchez Galán: Non-profit organizations

+He has chaired the electric utilities group at the World Economic Forum (Davos), of which he is a member.
+Galán is also a member of the European Round Table of Industrialists (ERT) and the group representing Europe's leading electric companies.

 Recognition

 Galán has been bestowed numerous awards and accolades over the course of his career.
 In 2011, he received an honorary degree from the University of Edinburgh and from the University of Salamanca, 5 on account of his “proven ability to bring about change and innovate and his future vision”6, while in 2013 he was handed an honorary degree in science from the University of Strathclyde in Glasgow.
 He is also a member of GlobalScot, an international Scottish government network of the business leaders who are most keenly committed to the economic development of Scotland.